szepeviktor/w3-total-cache-fixed/ISSUE_TEMPLATE.md

-Thank you for reporting an issue!
+_Thank you for reporting an issue!_

-Please make sure you describe your use case and the issue itself.
+_Please make sure you describe the issue and your use case._

-If you would like propose a solution then please elaborate on that.
+_If you are also proposing a solution then please make sure to elaborate on why this is an adequate solution._
-Why is it the adequate solution?